nabto/ionic-starter-nabto/README.md

 ./scripts/ios-emulate.sh
 ```

 See more detailed outline below.
+Also, we have added [Fastlane](https://fastlane.tools/) support so an alternative quick start is to do adaptation in `fastlane/Fastfile` and simply run `fastlane install`.

 ## Install